 However, this is easier said than done, so most companies that want to negotiate their ERP software contract, hire an expert.
 When we help clients negotiate with vendors, we provide a total cost of ownership analysis that helps clients compare software contracts.
 In addition, we typically conduct three to four rounds of negotiation to reduce licensing fees and implementation costs.

-How Much Does ERP Implementation Cost?
+How Much Does it Cost to Implement an ERP System?

 If you want an accurate estimate for your project, be sure to accurately scope your project and account for some of the most overlooked costs.
 Panorama’s ERP consultants can help you set realistic expectations that won’t scare executives nor get you fired for causing budget overruns.
+Request a free consultation below.